-The School of Music welcomes new faculty to its Music History and Music Education programs in the 2021-22 academic year.
+The School of Music welcomes new faculty to its Music History, Music Education, and Instrumental Performance programs in the 2021-22 academic year.

 Dr. Frederick Reece joins the faculty as an assistant professor in the Music History program.
 Dr. Reece has established the foundations of his work with several studies on issues of authorship and authenticity in eighteenth- and nineteenth-century music.
 His forthcoming monograph, Forgery in Musical Composition: Aesthetics, History, and the Classical Canon, is under contract with Oxford University Press.
 Dr. Reece completed his Ph.D. at Harvard University, where his dissertation, “Ringing False: Music Analysis, Forgery, and the Technologies of Truth,” was supported by an Alvin H. Johnson AMS 50 Fellowship.
 His research has appeared in publications such as the Journal of Musicology and at conferences including the national meetings of the Society for Music Theory and the American Musicological Society.
 Read more about Frederick Reece.

 Dr. Kelsey Nussbaum joins the School of Music faculty as a visiting lecturer in the Music Education program.
 She comes to the UW from the University of North Texas (UNT), Denton, where she has served as a graduate teaching fellow in the College of Music since 2018 and where she recently completed her Ph.D. in Music Education, specializing in the experiences and voices of music students from underrepresented populations.